 2. Their browser history shows access to risky content

 Innocent online searches can lead to not-so-innocent results.
 And of course, children go looking for some inappropriate content out of curiosity.
 Parental controls can automatically filter websites, apps, and web searches to exclude inappropriate material.
+Keep in mind that the filters put in place by any given program or device are not fail-safe; undesirable content might not always get flagged by the software.

 3. They won’t give you their device without a fight